cksystemsteaching/selfie/book.md

 99 - 7 = 92
 ```

-If a given number fits the number of supported digits, the diminished radix complement of that number can easily be calculated digit by digit!
+If a given number fits the number of supported digits, the diminished radix complement of that number can easily be calculated by subtracting *digit by digit*!
 Here, it is for, well, `99 - 07 = 92`:

 ```
 9 - 0 = 9